New Brunswick, New Jersey: Police department

 The New Brunswick Police Department has received attention for various incidents over the years.
 In 1991, the fatal shooting of Shaun Potts, an unarmed black resident, by Sergeant Zane Grey led to multiple local protests.
 In 1996, Officer James Consalvo fatally shot Carolyn "Sissy" Adams, an unarmed prostitute who had bit him.
 The Adams case sparked calls for reform in the New Brunswick Police Department, and ultimately was settled with the family.
 Two officers, Sgt.
 Marco Chinchilla and Det.
 James Marshall, were convicted of running a bordello in 2001.
 Chinchilla was sentenced to three years and Marshall was sentenced to four.
 In 2011, Officer Brad Berdel fatally shot Barry Deloatch, a black man who had run from police (although police claim he struck officers with a stick); this sparked daily protests from residents.

 Following the Deloatch shooting, sergeant Richard Rowe was formally charged with mishandling 81 Internal Affairs investigations; Mayor Cahill explained that this would help "rebuild the public's trust and confidence in local law enforcement."

 Fire department

 The current professional city fire department was established in 1914, but the earliest volunteer fire company in the city dates back to 1764.
-The department operates out of three stations, with a total of approximately 80 officers and firefighters.
+The department operates out of three stations, with a total of approximately 90 officers and firefighters.

+In 2014, the city received criticism and public attention after fire director Robert Rawls, whose driving record included dozens of accidents and license suspensions, had struck three children in a crosswalk while driving a city-owned vehicle.